zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-by-adding-credit-card.md

 # Subscribe by Adding Credit Card

-This guide provides comprehensive instructions on how to add a payment credit card for your organizational on Zilliz Cloud.
+This guide provides comprehensive instructions on how to add a payment credit card for your organization on Zilliz Cloud.

 ## Add a payment method{#add-a-payment-method}